 Trading and hedging activities by us, the Guarantor and any of our other affiliates, including BofAS, may create conflicts of interest with you and may affect your return on the Notes and their market value.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may buy or sell shares or units of the Underlying or the securities held by or included in the Underlying, or futures or options contracts or exchange traded instruments on the Underlying or othose securities, or other instruments whose value is derived from the Underlying or those securities.
-While we, the Guarantor or one or more of our other affiliates, including BofAS, may to those securities, or other instruments whose value is derived from the Underlying or those securities.
-While we, the Guarantor or one or more of our other affiliates, including BofAS, do not control any company included in the Underlying, and have not verified any disclosure made by any other company.
+While we, the Guarantor or one or more of our other affiliates, including BofAS, may to sell shares or units of the Underlying or the extent that BAC's common stock may be included in the Underlying, we, the Guarantor and our other affiliates, including BofAS, do not control any company included in the Underlying, and have not verified any disclosure made by any other company.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts, for business reasons, or in connection with hedging our obligations under the Notes.
-These transactions may present a conflict of interest between your interest in the Notes and the interests we, the Guarantor and our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts, in facilitating transactions, including block trades, for our or their other customers, and in accounts under our or their management.
+These transactions may present a conflict of interest between your interest in the Notes and the interests we, the Guarantor and our other affiliates, including BofAS, for our or their other customers, and in accounts under our or their management.
 These transactions may adversely affect the value of the Underlying in a manner that could be adverse to your investment in the Notes.
-On or before the pricing date, any purchases or sales by us, the Guarantor or our our other affiliates, including BofAS or others on our or their behalf (including those for the purches of hedging some or all of our anticipated exposure in connection with the Notes), may have affected the value of the Underlying.
-Consequently, the v
+On or before the pricing date, any purchases or sales by us, the Guarantor or or our other affiliates, including BofAS or other other underlying may affect the value of the Underlying these for the purcheyse of hedging some or all of our anticipated exposure in connection with the Notes), may affect the value of the Underlying the walue of the Underlying may change subsequent to the pricing date, which may adversely affect the market value of the Notes.

-We, the Guarantor or one or more of our other affiliates, including BofAS, also may have engaged in hedging activities that could have affected the value of the Underlying on the pricing date.
+We, the Guarantor or one or more of our other affiliates, including BofAS, also expect to engage in hedging activities that could affect the value of the Underlying on the pricing date.
 In addition, these hedging activities, including the unwinding of a hedge, may decrease the market value of your Notes prior to maturity, and may affect the amounts to be paid on the Notes.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may purchase or otherwise acquire a long or short position in the Notes and may hold or resell the Notes.
 For example, BofAS may enter into these transactions in connection with any market making activities in which it engages.
 We cannot assure you that these activities will not adversely affect the value of the Underlying, the market value of your Notes prior to maturity or the amounts payable on the Notes.